Perou

-Ralph John Perou (born May 1970), known professionally as Perou and @mrperou on social media, is a British fashion, portrait and music photographer who has also appeared as a judge on Make Me a Supermodel UK and on season 2 of Bravo TV's American Make Me a Supermodel.
-He was part of the TV series Dirty Sexy Things on the British network E4, which aired in 2011.
-Perou photographed models to be put in his exhibition at the end of the series.
+Ralph John Perou (born May 1970), known professionally as Perou, is a British fashion, portrait and music photographer who has also appeared as a judge on Make Me a Supermodel UK and on season 2 of Bravo TV's American Make Me a Supermodel.

 Early life

 Perou was born in Newick, a small village in East Sussex, England.
 Perou has stated that he "had a very happy, carefree childhood growing up in the countryside.
 It's where I discovered my love of English cider".

 He went to primary school at Newick Church of England school and completed secondary school at Chailey and Haywards Heath Sixth form.
 When Perou finished his Religious Studies and Design A levels he considered a career as a long-distance lorry driver or as a missionary.
 But Perou states that he "saw the dark" and after a short stint as a butler he completed a BTEC OND in Design Photography at North East Surrey College of Technology.

 Between 1991 and 1994 Perou studied for a BA Hons degree in Photography, Film and Video Arts at the University of Westminster.

-In 1998 Perou met his wife, Lucy on Burgh Island in Devon; they have two sons, Maximum Perou (born 2002) and Z Perou (born 2005).
-They were married in St.Nicholas at Wade church in Kent in 2007.